-CAVES AND REEFS

-Topics include: karst processes and the origin of caverns; carbonate depositional environments and the origin of limestones; environmental problems associated with karst landscapes.
+CAVES AND REEFS Topics include: karst processes and the origin of caverns; carbonate depositional environments and the origin of limestones; environmental problems asso-

-HAZARDOUS AND NUCLEAR WASTE DISPOSAL 134 1 credit Disposition of hazardous waste in secured landfill site.
+HAZARDOUS AND NUCLEAR WASTE DISPOSAL Disposition of hazardous waste in secured landfill site.
 Geological factors which determine the selection of low level and high level radioactive waste.